ptrstpp950/sideprompter-journey/blog/posts/02-adr/post.md

 ## Side Note

 I tried a few other prompts, and the answers were always pretty much the same.
-The only different suggestion came from one Gemini response, which recommended .NET MAUI (you can see that [here](https://g.co/gemini/share/d28074df8490)).
+The only different suggestion came from one Gemini response, which recommended .NET MAUI (you can see that [here](https://g.co/gemini/share/d28074df8490)), but I used a limited prompt in this research.

 ## Next Steps